Every public relations professional knows that telling a story is essential when it comes to public relations writing.

 In other words, be clear about what you want to promote and what desired action you want people reading your PR material to take.

-This doesn’t mean you need to adjust your writing style and be someone you’re not.
+This doesn’t mean you need to adjust your writing style and be someone you’re not or write an entire custom essay just to meet a prompt.

 Rather, it means your writing needs to showcase elements of your own character.